 - the precise dates and location of the proposed meeting;

 - a detailed budget, including both the costs involved in the meeting and other sources of income apart from the Association.
 There should also be an indication of how much participants would have to pay for registration, accommodation, and food.
 Budgets should not include travel expenses.
 EASP members attending the meeting may apply for travel EASP grants;

-- a draft announcement of the meeting, ready for publication in the Bulletin and for distribution through the EASP mailserve.
+- a draft announcement of the meeting, ready for publication on the EASP Website (and Twitter), in the next EASP Bulletin and for distribution through EASP mailserve.

-The meeting application form can be downloaded below.
-Please send your application as (a) Word or PDF file(s).
+The meeting application form and budget calculation sheet can be downloaded below.

 In order to facilitate the association's financial planning and to give adequate time in which to publicise meetings, the Executive Committee considers applications relating to meetings to be held in the first half of a calendar year at its Spring (normally April) meeting in the preceding year; applications relating to meetings to be held in the second half of a calendar year will be considered at its Fall (normally October) meeting in the preceding year.
 Members are asked to submit applications by March 15th for the Spring Meeting and by September 15th for the Fall meeting.

-Successful applicants will be asked to provide a formal announcement for publication in the EASP Bulletin (EBSP) and on the EASP website.
+Successful applicants will be asked to provide a formal announcement for publication on the EASP website and inclusion in next the EASP Bulletin (EBSP).
 Organisers will receive 50% of the support in advance.
-Within one month after the meeting, organisers are required to provide one or more photos from the meeting, a brief scientific report, the abstracts of the meeting, an overview of the participants, and a financial statement accounting for expenditure.
+Within one month after the meeting, organisers are required to provide one or more photos (1280 x 720 pixels or higher) from the meeting, a brief scientific report, the abstracts of the meeting, an overview of the participants, and a financial statement accounting for expenditure.
 The remaining 50 % of the support will be paid to the organisers if the reports prove that the organisers have in fact met all the conditions for support as laid down in the EASP rules.